Documents to download

 The table below shows the amount of local highways maintenance funding in England from 2020/21 onwards.

-Table of capital local road maintenance funding
+Table of capital local highways maintennace funding in England (excluding London)

 Notes: 1) Funding for potholes in 2020/21 includes the £500 million Pothole Fund for 2020/21, the £100 million Challenge Fund for 2020/21, and the £50 million Pothole Action Fund allocation for 2020/21, totalling £650 million.
-2) The ITB total for 2020/21 was calculated by adding up each of the region totals.
+2) The Network North total for England (excluding London) has been calculated by taking the funding assigned to London in 2023/24 and 2024/25 (£7.531 million) away from the England total for these years (£150 million).
+3) The ITB total for 2020/21 was calculated by adding up each of the region totals.
 These regional totals may have been rounded.
-3) The Network North total for England (excluding London) has been calculated by taking the funding assigned to London in 2023/24 and 2024/25 (£7.531 million) away from the England total for these years (£150 million).
+4) Baseline figures for 2025/26 have not been broken down by Potholes funding, HMB needs and HMB incentive element 5) The Budget 2024 includes London in its £500 million of additional funding

-Source: Department for Transport, Highways maintenance funding allocations, 20 December 2023
+Source: Department for Transport, Highways maintenance funding allocations, 23 January 2025

 Revenue expenditure and funding

-In 2022/23, local authority road maintenance expenditure was £4.5 billion.
-Of this, £2.7 billion was spent on structural treatment, £1.3 billion on routine and other treatment and £0.5 billion was spent on highways maintenance policy, planning and strategy.
+In 2023/24, local authority road maintenance expenditure was £4.8 billion.
+Of this, £3.0 billion was spent on structural treatment, £1.3 billion on routine and other treatment and £0.5 billion was spent on highways maintenance policy, planning and strategy.

 Where to find local authority funding allocations?